axelerant/engg-handbook/content/docs/how-we-work/open-source-contribution/drupal-contribution.md

 To contribute to Drupal, start by creating a Drupal.org account.
 This account is our gateway to engaging with the community, participating in discussions, and contributing to the platform's development.

-Go to [Create a Drupal. org account](https://www.drupal.org/user/register) then you need to:
+Go to [Create a Drupal.org account](https://www.drupal.org/user/register) then you need to:

 - Confirm the new account (i.e., trusted colleagues)
 - Fill out your profile information